ros-workshop/manipulation/README.md

 </details>
 <br>

-If you can't see the apriltag cube in Gazebo, check the loaded models in the left-hand pane and right click -> "Move To".
+If you can't see the April Tag cube in Gazebo, check the loaded models in the left-hand pane and right click -> "Move To".
 It may be in a surprising place!
 Move the tag to the right place manually.
 Alternatively, close everything down, make the changes to the model spawn launch as you see fit, and re-launch.